Introduction to Chicken Kabobs

 Grilling

-The most popular method, grilling chicken kabobs imparts a smoky flavor.
-Preheat your grill to a medium-high temperature, approximately 400°F (204°C).
-Grill the kabobs for 10-15 minutes, turning occasionally, until the chicken reaches an internal temperature of 165°F (74°C).
+Preheat your grill to medium-high (around 400°F).
+Grill kabobs for 10–15 minutes, turning them every few minutes, until the chicken reaches 165°F inside.

 Oven Baking